FiveTechSoft/mod_harbour/osx/readme.md

 ```
 /Library/WebServer/Documents

-if you have installed brew ... then the pages are at:
+if you have installed brew ... then the pages are located at:

 /usr/local/var/www
 ```